JeanBaptisteRamette/JeanBaptisteRamette.github.io/_posts/2023-06-30-Detect-and-bypass-API-Hashing.md

 ### Bruteforcing the hash

 As explained before, a hash function is one way, so we would need to bruteforce the hash function with all possible WinAPI exports.
 I made a C++ tool that you can find [here](https://github.com/JeanBaptisteRamette/HashAPI), allowing us to automate this, you feed it some DLLs and it will dump their exported function names.
-It is pretty fast as I multithreaded it, so you can pass lots of DLLs to increase chances to find a hash.
+It is pretty fast as I multithreaded it, so you can pass lots of DLLs to increase chances to find a matching hash.
 You can also conveniently pass it a python function so it automatically computes the hashes and builds a hashtable.

 {:style="text-align:center;"}
 ![Usage](/assets/blog-post-apihashing/tool_use.png)